markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 layout: post

 ---
-Each of us has opponents who consistently frustrate us on the tennis courts.
+Each of us has opponents who consistently frustrate us on the tennis court.

 In reality, most of us will never have the opportunity to compete against the best of the best such as Roger, Rafa, Novak, Serena, Vicka, or Naomi.